 - Richard Branson never even completed high school; he was dyslexic and didn’t do well in school.

-- Steve Jobs dropped out of college; one of the reason was because of the high tuition fee.
+- Steve Jobs dropped out of college; one of the reasons was because of the high tuition fee.

 “So, Should I Get a Business Degree?”